prompteus/audio-captioning/README.md

 ## Training

+We train in two phases.
+We pretrain on a mixture of AudioCaps and AudioSet small, and then finetune on Clotho.

+We monitor metrics (into wandb) on each dataset separately and also log some predictions so that one can see the outputs the model generates.

+Because we can pretrain using the same audio-to-text objective as we do on finetuning, we can only have a single configurable training script.

 ### Pretraining

-We pretrain on a mixture of AudioCaps and AudioSet small.
-AudioSet labels are converted on the fly to keyword-based synthetic captions.
+AudioSet is originally a classification dataset.
+During training, we convert the labels on the fly into keyword-based synthetic captions.

 ```shell
 CUDA_VISIBLE_DEVICES="..." python \